 University of Louisville, USA

-Haval Shirwan is Dr Michael and Joan Hamilton Endowed Chair in Autoimmune Disease, Professor of Microbiology and Immunology and the Director of the Molecular Immunomodulation Program at the Institute for Cellular Therapeutics.
-He conducted his graduate studies at the University of California in Santa Barbara CA and postdoctoral studies at California Institute of Technology in Pasadena CA. He joined the University of Louisville in 1998 after holding academic appointments at various institutions in the United States.
-Dr Shirwans research focuses on the modulation of immune system for the treatment of immune-based diseases with particular focus on type 1 diabetes transplantation and development of vaccines against infections and cancer.
-Dr Shirwan is widely lectured at various national/international conferences, served on various federal and nonprofit funding agencies and is on the Editorial Board of nine scientific journals.
-He is a member of several national and international societies and recipient of various awards.
+Haval Shirwan is Dr. Michael and Joan Hamilton Endowed Chair in Autoimmune Disease, Professor of Microbiology and Immunology, Director of Molecular Immunomodulation Program at the Institute for Cellular Therapeutics.
+He conducted his Graduate studies at the University of California in Santa Barbara, CA, and Postdoctoral studies at California Institute of Technology in Pasadena, CA. He joined the University of Louisville in 1998 after holding academic appointments at various academic institutions in the United States.
+His research focuses on the modulation of immune system for the treatment of immune-based diseases with particular focus on type 1 diabetes, transplantation, and development of prophylactic and therapeutic vaccines against cancer and infectious diseases.
+He is an inventor on over a dozen of worldwide patents, founder and CEO/CSO of FasCure Therapeutics, LLC, widely published, organized and lectured at numerous national/international conferences, served on study sections for various federal and non-profit funding agencies, and is on the Editorial Board of a number of scientific journals.
+He is member of several national and international societies and recipient of various awards.

 Email: [email protected]